ugr-sail/sinergym/docs/source/pages/deep-reinforcement-learning.rst

 Its name is ``LoggerEvalCallback`` and it inherits from Stable Baselines 3 ``EvalCallback``.
-The main feature added is that the model evaluation is logged in a particular section in Tensorboard too for the concrete metrics of the building model.
+The main feature added is that the model evaluation is logged in a particular section in *wandb* too for the concrete metrics of the building model.

 We have to define in ``LoggerEvalCallback`` construction how many training episodes we want the evaluation process to take place.
 On the other hand, we have to define how many episodes